 [Aside from singing with the Rain Drops, Henry Houston had a second musical career: he was a singer with Preston Love's Orchestra in 1955 and was teamed up with Peylia Balinton (aka "Sugar Pie DeSanto"), with whom he recorded, for Federal, as Preston Love's "Love Bugs" and "Hank and Sugar Pie."
 Later that year, the Love Bugs also had a release on Ultra (see discography).]

-When the Rain Drops started being discharged, they decided to stick around and continue singing together (they were from all over the country).
+When the Rain Drops (who came from all over the country) started being discharged, they decided to stick around and continue singing together.
 In 1956, they held their first recording session, with John Dolphin.
 They recorded four songs ("Behold A Dream," "Soft, Soft Lips," "Never Happen," and "House Party") as the "Sunrisers" (for no reason that I can determine), but Dolphin never released any of them on either of his current labels (Cash and Money).

 The Rain Drops then recorded "(I Found) Heaven In Love"/"I Prayed For Gold" for Nick Therry's Spin It label in December 1956.